MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -Name
-The name of the firewall rule to retrieve
+Specifies the name of the firewall rule that this cmdlet gets.

 ```yaml
 Type: String